ibm-cloud-docs/ContinuousDelivery/cd_migrate_region.md

 #### Examples
 {: #cd-migrate-region-copyToolchains-examples}

-Copy the toolchain with the CRN `crn:v1:bluemix:public:toolchain:au-syd:a/9d5d528aa786af01ce99593a827a05f0:69e8d78b-0d1a-49ed-9a46-3b4c1bb4f24a::` from the Sydney region to the Tokyo region, in the same resource group and with the same name:
+Copy the toolchain with the CRN `crn:v1:bluemix:public:toolchain:au-syd:a/9d5d528aa786af01ce99593a827a05f0:69e8d78b-0d1a-49ed-9a46-3b4c1bb4f24a::` from the Sydney (au-syd) region to the Tokyo (jp-tok) region, in the same resource group and with the same toolchain name:

 ```bash
 export IBMCLOUD_API_KEY='<your_api_key>'